Fiserv/banking-hub/docs/implementation-notes/Accounts-and-transactions/MemoTicklerDel-ImplNotes.md

-# Implementation Notes for Del MemoTickler
+# Implementation Notes for Delete MemoTickler
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.